 After teasing that it would somehow leap into the ongoing chicken wars earlier this year, Taco Bell's entry into the fast food fray is finally here: the Crispy Chicken Sandwich Taco.
-The company officially unveiled the new menu item on Monday, saying that it's somehow both a sandwich and a taco.
+The company officially unleashed the new menu item nationwide on September 2, saying that it's somehow both a sandwich and a taco.
 Such a wild claim isn't exactly surprising coming from a chain that served breakfast tacos with egg on the outside, but we obviously had to eat one and find out what it's like.

 We went into the tasting experience with a lot of questions.
 Is this thing a taco or a sandwich?
 Can it be both a sandwich and a taco as Taco Bell claims?
 What's the bread like?
 Is that just a big chicken tender?
 How does this stack up to the actual chicken sandwiches in the fast food arena?
 Some were easier to answer than others.
 Here's what we found out.